Mastercard/mastercard-loyalty-connect-reference-app/mastercard-loyalty-connect-client/docs/MemberMerchantApi.md

 <a name="joinOrConnectMerchantLoyaltyProgram"></a>
 # **joinOrConnectMerchantLoyaltyProgram**
-> MerchantLoyaltyProgramResponse joinOrConnectMerchantLoyaltyProgram(memberReferenceId, merchantLoyaltyProgram, xMerchantKey)
+> MerchantLoyaltyProgramResponse joinOrConnectMerchantLoyaltyProgram(xMerchantKey, memberReferenceId, merchantLoyaltyProgram)

 Enroll a member in a Merchant Loyalty Program